 Agave americana 'Marginata'

-Variegated Century Plant, Yellow Margin Century Plant
+Yellow Margin Century Plant, Variegated Agave, Variegated Century Plant

-How to Grow and Care
+How to Grow and Care for Agave americana 'Marginata'

 - Back to genus Agave

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.